An architect’s tips on the perfect game room floor plan

 Read more: Using video walls in your home

 There’s abundant natural light coming through the windows along the wall.
 You can opt for reflector lamps for artificial lighting.
 That way, their light will not fall on the monitors directly.
 If you’re using ceiling lights, go for higher ones, not suspended lights or pendant lights.
-Otherwise, they will collide with the monitor screens on the cabinet surface.

 Game room floor plan 3: Bedroom gaming room